It's All Me, Vol. 2

-It's All Me, Vol. 2 (stylized IT'S ALL ME VOL 2) is an extended play by Japanese-American singer-songwriter Ai.
+It's All Me, Vol. 2 is the second extended play by Japanese-American singer-songwriter Ai.
 It was released on February 24, 2021, through EMI Records, as a follow-up to It's All Me, Vol. 1 (2020).
 Ai primarily collaborated with western producers and longtime collaborator Julian Le.

 The lead and only single "Not So Different" was released in November 2020 with a remix release featuring Awich in December 2020.
 "Hope" was released in January 2021 as a promotional single.